Jashepp/customElements-mixinPropertiesAttributes/README.md

 If the `reflectToAttribute` and/or `reflectFromAttribute` options are function callbacks, while `type` is not specified, the attribute can be transformed.
 See [Attribute Transformation](#attribute-transformation).

 If both the `readOnly` and `reflectToAttribute` options are `true`, the attribute will be set upon construction via `''+value`.
 The attribute may be changed, but the property will remain unchanged.

+The `reflectToAttributeOnConstruct` option, when `false`, can be useful to prevent the default value being set as an attribute until it is later changed.

 For the `observer` option, the [Property Change Details Object](#property-change-details-object) will be the first argument.